auremoser/HCB-mapping/README.md

-##Mapping Assets
+##Mapping Assets: A tutorial

-This is a tutorial for the Hive Chicago Buzz 2016, 90-min workshop series: some of the most complex questions of access and opportunity can be easily communicated in a 2-D projection of a place.
+This is a tutorial for the [Hive Chicago Buzz 2016](http://www.hivechicagobuzz.org/), 90-min workshop series: some of the most complex questions of access and opportunity can be easily communicated in a 2-D projection of a place.
 We'll use map tools to help groups connect with communities hyper-locally.
-The files here use Reveal.js and
+The files here use Reveal.js, and it

 ###Folder Structure
 - **css/** Core styles without which the project does not function